EmmanuelOgiji/docker-k8s-training/02-kubernetes-pod/README.md

   This is due to us using just a `demo cluster`
   .
 [This link](https://signoz.io/blog/kubectl-top/#using-kubectl-top-pod-command) shows an example of what to expect when using that command
+- We might need to adjust our resources if things don't work correctly- We can actually enable the Metrics API too:
+  - `minikube addons enable metrics-server`
+  - `kubectl -n kube-system rollout status deploy/metrics-server`

 ## Add an initContainer to your Pod